 Majima Substory #63 - The Man with the Stranger's Face (Chapter 4)

-Substories, or side quests, are not unique to the Yakuza series.
-What differentiates those in Yakuza 0 and other episodes is how elaborate they often get.
-While none stretches beyond half an hour of gameplay, a good number does contain enough story elements to fill up a television feature or a novella.
-The Man with the Stranger’s Face is one of these, at the same time also one of the most touching.
-This story strongly reminds that a Yakuza’s life is seldom just glory and action.
-Very often, it is a life suffused with irreversible tragedy.
+Substories (or side quests) are not unique to the Yakuza series.
+What differentiates those in Yakuza 0 from side quests in other games is how elaborate they often get.
+While none stretches beyond half an hour of gameplay, a good number does contain enough story elements to fill up a television feature, or a novella.
+The Man with the Stranger’s Face is one of these, at the same time, also one of the most touching.
+This story strongly reminds the player that a Yakuza’s life is seldom just glory and action.
+Very often, it is a life suffused with irreversible tragedy too.

 Majima Substory #64 - Toilet Talk (Chapter 4)

 I have a dirty little secret.
 In younger days, I used to linger in public toilet cubicles to read the numerous graffiti.

 Do you not agree such scrawling could be so fascinating?
 The wild stories, the outrageous claims, the many promises … This hilarious substory offers a prediction of what might happen if you succumb to the temptation of “responding” to such graffiti.
 A word of warning here.
 The story turns dark quickly.
 You need to be ready for violent surprises.

 Majima Substory #78 - The Doll Girl (Chapter 3)

 To be honest, I hated this substory at first.
 I’ve never won anything at a UFO catcher.
 Now I have to struggle with one using a joypad?